VictoriaYotka/poll/README.md

 - **LiveView Over Traditional SPA**: LiveView was chosen for real-time updates without requiring a full SPA framework like React or Vue.
 This reduces complexity and keeps the application server-rendered.
 - **Chart.js for Visualization**: Chart.js was used for simplicity and responsive chart rendering, although other libraries could offer more customization.
 - **Single Vote Limit**: The application limits each user to a single vote per poll.
 This was enforced at the database level for consistency.
+- **Sorting and Filtering with Ecto**: Sorting and filtering are implemented using efficient **Ecto queries**, ensuring that the database does the heavy lifting and reduces the memory footprint on the server side.
+This makes fetching polls and results faster, even as the data grows.
+- **Shared Layout for All Pages**: The application uses a shared layout to ensure a consistent user interface across all pages.
+This layout includes common elements like header, minimizing redundancy and making it easier to maintain the application as it grows.

 ## Dependencies